mrnikhilsingh/coffee-shop-management-system/readme.md

    - Open the XAMPP control panel and start the Apache and MySQL services.
    - Open `http://localhost/phpmyadmin` in a web browser to access phpMyAdmin.
    - Create a new MySQL database by clicking "new" option on left sidebar.
 Name it `ns_coffee`.
-   - Import the database schema from the provided SQL file (`db/database.sql`).
+   - Import the database schema from the provided SQL file (`db/ns_coffee.sql`).

 6. Start the Development Server:
    - Open XAMPP and start the Apache and MySQL services (If not already).
-   - Launch a web browser and visit `http://localhost/ns_coffee`.
+   - Launch a web browser and visit `http://localhost` and then project folder.

 Congratulations!
 You have successfully set up Ns Coffee on your machine.